fossasia/susi.ai/docs/ACCOUNTING.md

 Login endpoint : `BASE_URL+'/aaa/login.json?type=access-token&login=EMAIL&password=PASSWORD';`

 ##### Password Recovery
-Incase the user forgets his password, he can use the `Forgot Password` option to reset his password.
+Incase the user forgets their password, they can use the `Forgot Password` option to reset their password.
 The Password recovery service uses :
 >- Email
 >- SUSI Server